Types of Inverters- Inverter Classifications and Subcategories

 120-degree Mode

-Here, only two thyristors are in conduction mode with a 60 degrees time delay in switching.
+Here, only two thyristors are in conduction mode with a 60-degree time delay in switching.
 The conduction time thus changes to support this mode of conduction.

 Modes of Operation Wise Classification.

-Fig 8: A schematic Illustrating power inverters operation.
+Fig 8: A schematic Illustrating power inverter operation.

-There are three ranges of inverters under this class that include the following:
+There are three ranges of inverters under this class, including the following:

 Also called Off-Grid mode inverters, they have direct load access without external interruption by other sources.
 Its independence from the utility grid is what makes it an off-grid inverter.